 How to make Maharashtrian Green Chilli Thecha

 The process of the recipe is quite simple.
-All you do is shallow fry the green chillies and garlic.
+All you do is shallow fry the green chilies and garlic.
 Then ground them in a mortar and a pestle.
 Yes traditionally a mortar and a pestle is used but one can coarsely grind in a mixer too.

-Now as with every day to day recipe, this recipe varies in the form of preparation as well as the ingredients used.
+Now as with every day-to-day recipe, this recipe varies in the form of preparation as well as the ingredients used.
 Some first ground and then do a tadka/tempering and some the other way.
 I like to first shallow fry the green chillis and the garlic and then ground it.

 Variations to the recipe